emscripten-core/emscripten/site/source/docs/introducing_emscripten/FAQ.rst

    can run gzip on your webserver, so the amount actually transferred over the network is much smaller than even that.

+   Note also that Emscripten must ship all the necessary library code together with your application (like the parts of libc that your program uses).
+This can increase code size, but it is mostly noticeable only on small programs.

 -  **Q.** Where does Emscripten itself run?

    **A.** Emscripten is known to work on Windows, OS X and Linux.
 (There